nmaksimova/square-panda-cb92c/src/pages/dance-cardio.md

       Cardio doesn't have to be boring!
-Join us for this fun workout and get into great shape for summer!
+Join us for this fun workout and get into a great shape!

-      *   every Thursday at 6:00 pm
+      *   every Thursday at 6:45 pm

       *   $120 for 6 week session